Want to get healthier without taking a pharmacy’s worth of supplements and pills every morning? Try something a lot more enjoyable: Sink into a bath.

 You don’t need to be immobilized by your workout to reap the muscular benefits of soaking in a salt bath.
 The minerals will create a process called reverse osmosis, which pulls salt and toxins from your body while allowing magnesium and sulfates to be absorbed.
 Buildup of lactic acid and toxins is what makes your muscles sore, so clearing your body in a bath will help you recover much more quickly from that long run or a day spent in heels.

 Combine 1 cup of epsom salts, two chamomile tea packets (you can let them steep in the packet or open it up and sprinkle the contents into the water), and a few drops of peppermint oil.
-Chamomile is anti-inflammatory and helps to relieve muscle pain and spasms, low back pain, and pain caused by PMS, and peppermint oil helps relieve muscle spasms.
+Chamomile is anti-inflammatory and helps to relieve muscle pain and spasms, low back pain, and pain caused by PMS, and peppermint oil may help relieve muscle spasms.

 A quick dip in an salt and lavender infused bath can assist in getting you deeper into your REM sleep cycle more quickly.
 Magnesium assists in helping you catch a few winks by helping your muscles release and relax, but it can also calm anxiety.
 If a racing mind is what keeps you up at night, an epsom salt bath can help there, too.